 Take a walk around Lockerly Arboretum and enjoy the peaceful nature trails, vibrant gardens, and tranquil pond overlooking a gorgeous antebellum mansion.
 Founded in 1965, the Arboretum includes approximately 50 acres that feature shrubs, trees, herb beds, rhododendrons, a conifer collection, and bulb and perennial beds.
 The camellias love the winter season!
 Lockerly Arboretum just added the First Ladies of Georgia Collection to their blooming camellia section.

 ___Embark on a Flavor Adventure

 Getting hungry?
-Milledgeville has an incredible selection of dining options from all around the world.
+Milledgeville has an incredible selection of dining options.
+Although Milledgeville is in the heart of Georgia, our international dining options have become a favorite among visitors and residents.
 Whether you are craving Greek, Indian, Italian, Mexican, or Asian cuisine, Milledgeville has you covered.
 A must try this winter season is Bollywood Tacos, which serves a range of delicious Indian and Mexican flavors including Blackened Shrimp Quesadillas with jalapenos and mango sauce and Chicken Shawarma Tacos with tzatziki sauce.

 ___Buy a New Scarf

 Need something warm and cozy?
 Downtown Milledgeville has a variety of boutiques with winter pieces that are sure to keep you toasty.
 Firefly offers casual and high-end clothing items perfect for gift giving or treating yourself.
 They have a variety of shoes, accessories, and clothing to choose from.
 The French Vill’Edge is another great find for women's accessories and clothing.
 Their daily arrivals of the latest styles will keep you on trend without breaking the bank.